 The first trial took place across three large public events in February 2017.
 The three events included two Council-produced public events - Sparks and Christchurch Lantern Festival - and one partnership trial event with Christchurch Night Noodle Markets.

 Before this initiative, all waste from events was most likely sent to landfill.
 There was no composting stream available citywide for events and even if there were yellow bins at an event, the recycling was too contaminated to be accepted unless hand-sorted.

 The three events had an estimated 190,000 attendees between them and diverted 12 tonnes of waste, which amounted to a total of 61% of all the waste generated from the three trial events.

 After a successful first trial, the Council then extended the range of compostable food packaging to four suppliers, increasing the range of packaging for the food vendors.

 We also went from three events to 43 Council and non-Council events between April 2017 to May 2019.
 The Council worked hard to assist and advise events on how to participate in the composting food packaging guidelines.

 All of the organic compostable food packaging products at these events were hand-sorted and sent to the Living Earth composting facility.

-The Composting Food Packaging at Events (CFPE) initiative has been viewed as a success by food vendors, event organisers and the wider public.
+The CFPE initiative has been viewed as a success by food vendors, event organisers, and the wider public.
 This has changed the landscape of how we produce events in our city.

-The Composting Food Packaging at Events (CFPE) initiative is growing rapidly.
+The CFPE initiative is growing rapidly.
 More and more events internally and externally want to participate and now facilities and other communities in Christchurch are also wanting to make more sustainable choices.

-Council is now working on how the initiative will be made permanently available to events and becoming more accessible to a wider range of events.
+Council is now working on how the initiative will be made permanently available to events and become more accessible to a wider range of events.